karmab/kcli-ztp/docs/index.rst

 beginning to end:

--  A powerful enough libvirt hypervisor (you will need around 50G of RAM if you actually launch Openshift deployment step)
+-  A powerful enough libvirt hypervisor (you will need around 50G of RAM if you actually launch Openshift deployment step) with ssh access.
--  Access to a libvirt instance
 -  Pull secret from try.openshift.com
 -  git tool (for cloning the repo only)